particle-iot/docs/src/content/getting-started/developer-tools/workbench.md

 In order to set a breakpoint in the panic handler you will need to find the appropriate location in the version of Device OS you have selected.
 This is a little tricky because it's in a hidden directory.
 Change 6.3.3 to by the version of Device OS you have configured for.

+Use the **Quick Open** function in VSCode, Ctrl-P or Command-P, depending on platform.
+This is different than the Command Palette.
+Unlike the File-Open window, Quick Open allows you to enter a path in a hidden (dot) directory by typing then path in.

 | Platform | Quick Open | Path |
 | :------- | :--------- | :--- |
 | Mac      | Command-P  | `~/.particle/toolchains/deviceOS/6.3.3/services/src/panic.c` |